zanaptak/IdGenerator/README.md

 ### Timestamp

 * The default 40 bit timestamp has approximately 6.6 millisecond resolution.
 That is, ids generated within the same 6.6 ms interval will have the same timestamp portion.
 It has a range of over 228 years before cycling, good until the year 2247 (starting from 2019).
 * The time precision is configurable to increase or decrease the resolution, trading off random bits to do so.
-See [Adjustable time precision].
+See [Adjustable time precision](#adjustable-time-precision).

 ### Random data